kuroko-lang/kuroko/README.md

 ## Build Kuroko

-On most platforms, `make` is sufficient to build in the standard configuration which will produce a dynamically-linked REPL binary (`kuroko`) and a shared library containing the compiler and bytecode interpreter (`libkuroko.so`).
+On most platforms, `make` is sufficient to build in the standard configuration which will produce both REPL binary (`kuroko`) with the compiler and interpreter included, as well as both a static (`libkuroko.a`) and shared library version (`libkuroko.so`) that can be used for embedding.

-Addition build configurations are available with the following options:
+Additional build configurations are available with the following options:

-- `KRK_ENABLE_STATIC=1`: Build a single static binary.
-This will also disable support for C extension modules.
 - `KRK_DISABLE_RLINE=1`: Do not build with support for the rich syntax-highlighted line editor.
 - `KRK_DISABLE_DEBUG=1`: Do not build support for disassembly.
 Not recommended, as it does not offer any visible improvement in performance.
-- `KRK_ENABLE_BUNDLE=1`: Embed C extension modules (which are normally built as shared objects) into the REPL binary.
-Generally used with `KRK_ENABLE_STATIC`.
-- `KRK_NO_DOCUMENTATION=1`: Do not include documentation strings for builtins.
+- `KRK_DISABLE_DOCS=1`: Do not include documentation strings for builtins.
 Can reduce the library size by around 100KB depending on other configuration options.

 ### Windows